hlixed/TPPFLUSH/README.md

 * N3DS ZR and ZL
 * N3DS C-Stick
 * Home and power buttons

+Python 3.6 or greater is required to use TPPFLUSH.
+If a lesser version is detected, TPPFLUSH will raise an ImportError.

 ## If I'm a developer, how do I use TPPFLUSH in my own python application?